 ABI Urban Justice

-We'll be exploring urban justice by exploring a combination of themes and organizations with Serve901 in Memphis, Tennessee, including after school programs, housing insecurities, food banks, immigrant and refugee ministries, and urban hardens and sustainability.
-ABI Urban Justice will include components of direct service, discussions about justice, and time at the National Civial Rights Museum.
+We'll be exploring various facets of urban justice with Serve901 in Memphis, Tennessee, including after school programs, housing insecurities, food banks, immigrant and refugee ministry, and urban gardens and sustainability.
+ABI Urban Justice will include components of direct service, discussions about justice, and time at the National Civil Rights Museum.